 I’ve been spending the last few days at the Hard Hotel Hotel in Punta Cana on a press trip for the blog.
-The last time I was here, I was here with my (then) husband for a friend’s wedding…it was a lovely vacation, a beautiful wedding, and it was one of the very few times that my ex and I traveled together outside of our annual road trip to North Carolina, where he road his motorcycle at Deal’s Gap.
+The last time I was here, I was here with my (then) husband for a friend’s wedding…it was a lovely vacation, a beautiful wedding, and it was one of the very few times that my ex and I traveled together outside of our annual road trip to North Carolina, where he rode his motorcycle at Deal’s Gap.
 It’s always held a special place in my heart because we actually had fun on that trip – plus, I just love this resort.
 The beach is breathtaking, the resort itself is pretty swanky, and the staff are incredibly friendly.

 There was a beautiful sunset one of the evenings we were here, and my ex husband took a series of photos of me that I still cherish to this day!